kiran-sumant/ObsidianKM/Academic/Academic notes/Thesis Submission.md

 **Narrative description** of findings, ==written around figures==.

-If you're showing individual peptide mass spec graphs, use the to refer to "confirmation of peptide profile", relate it back to using the EIC to **quantify** the fucosylation yield.
+- If you're showing individual peptide mass spec graphs, use the to refer to "confirmation of peptide profile", relate it back to using the EIC to **quantify** the fucosylation yield.

-Avoid talking about significant results.
+- Avoid talking about ==**statistically** insignificant results==.
+Those are the ones you're discussing, how do they address the aims?
+How does it all fit together?

+- Avoid overuse of heavy specifics repetitively. ensure it's clearer and easy for the reader to read through but also understand.

+Organise figures in Illustrator.